How to Smell a Rat with So-Called “Self-Service Analytics”

-When I assumed the role of chief evangelist for Incorta, I imagined I’d spend my days helping really smart people apply our analytics platform in new and creative ways to address their business challenges, and pontificating about what the next wave of modern analytics will look like.
+When I co-founded Incorta, I imagined I’d spend my days helping really smart people apply our analytics platform in new and creative ways to address their business challenges, and pontificating about what the next wave of modern analytics will look like.
 I do these things, of course, but I also spend a great deal of my time educating these same really smart people about what self-service analytics is—and what it is not.

 Thanks to a myriad of analytics vendors blowing the “self-service” horn—most of whom only offer visualization or dashboarding capabilities that still require a great deal of support from technical resources—people are confused about what “self-service analytics” really means.
 And I don’t blame them.